josshare/expo-ollama-chat/README.md

 # 🦙 Expo Ollama Chat

-A production-ready Expo app that runs a fully offline LLM using Ollama.
-Chat with AI models running locally on your machine - no internet required after setup!
+A production-ready Expo app that runs a fully offline LLM using Ollama in Docker.
+Chat with AI models running locally on your machine - no complex setup required!

 ## 🚀 One-Command Setup